Search Quilt Shows Add or Amend

 Do you know a group of people who would like to form a quilt guild?
-Perhaps you are interesting in converting your existing quilting bee as a guild.
+Perhaps you are interested in converting your existing informal quilting bee as a formal guild.
 It’s a bit of work, but worth it in the end!

 During the initial meeting, you need to decide: